 WHAT PEOPLE SAY ABOUT FOOD NOT BOMBS AND THE PRESENTATION

-Here are some of the things students, professors, organizations and the media are saying about the fall 2008 tour.
+Here are some of the things students, professors, organizations. authors, and the media are saying the ELECT TO END HUNGER AND POVERTY tour and the work of Food Not Bombs.
 There are also several other quotes about the efforts of Food Not Bombs and notice of an award for helping end homelessness.
 It is an honor to have so much community support.

 Please consider organizing a presentation in your community.
 As you can read, this is a great way to encourage people to join in the urgent work for peace and social justice.
 Inspire your classmates to participate in your student organization and meet local community activists by hosting a presentation.
 Like the people who are quoted below you can make a difference.